DOING BUSINESS IN FINLAND IN 2023

 - Finland is perfectly located to access both vast EU market and lucrative, natural-resource rich Russian market, via direct maritime and rail infrastructures;

 - Finland is a prime location to register a new business because:

 - Finnish workforce is a valuable asset for any global investor, because:

 - The WEF has ranked Finland as the country with second most skilled workforce in the world in its Global Competitiveness Report for 2019;

 - A happy worker is an efficient worker – Finland has been ranked the happiest country in the world for 5 years in a row, as indicated in the The World Happiness Report 2022;

 - Finland’s workers are one of the most innovative in the world, as the country was ranked 3rd Most Innovative within The Consumer Technology Association 2019.

 Disadvantages of Finland company registration

-- Foreign entrepreneurs will need to get accustomed to Finland’s seasonal pace of business because:
+- Foreign entrepreneurs need to get accustomed to Finland’s seasonal pace of business because:

 - Businesses in Finland virtually shut down from late June to early August for summer holidays.
-During this period, Finnish businesses are likely to suffer from i)low sales ii) lack of correspondence from Finnish business partners iii) longer processing times by Finnish authorities iv) most employees taking leave;
+During this period, Finnish businesses are likely to suffer from i)low sales, ii) lack of correspondence from Finnish business partners, iii) longer processing times by Finnish authorities and iv) most employees taking leave;

 - Office hours in Finland are slightly different than the rest of the world and change according to the season.
 In general, offices open from 08:00-16:15 in the winter and from 08:00-15:15 in the summer.